astronomer/activities/README.md

-**This Project is a demonstration of Using GraphQL with Django for the Time Clocking of Users.
+**This v2Project is a demonstration of Using GraphQL with Django for the Time Clocking of Users.
 A User can Clock In/Out, check total clocked Hours in the current Day/Week/Month.
 All activites require a user to be authenticated using JWT.**